dentarg/auth0-blog/_posts/2016-10-27-angular-2-testing-in-depth-services.markdown

 ### Mocking

-In unit tests, we want to execute the code in isolation.
+In unit tests for Angular 2, we want to execute the code in isolation.
-This means it is not dependent on big, complex objects and is not calling methods that rely on external systems (like HTTP calls or database access).
+This means it is not dependent on big, complex objects and is not calling methods that rely on external systems (like [HTTP calls](https://auth0.com/blog/angular-2-series-part-3-using-http/) or database access).
 In these cases, we want to simulate the original behavior while skipping the underlying implementation.

 When achieved, it is called mocking.